johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-01-18-docusaurus-improve-core-web-vitals-fetchpriority/index.md

 hide_table_of_contents: false
 ---

 By using `fetchpriority` on your Largest Contentful Paint you can improve your Core Web Vitals.
-This post implements that with Docusaurus.
+This post implements that with Docusaurus v2.
+There is a follow on post that details [migrating this plugin to Docusaurus v3](../2023-10-09-migrate-rehype-plugins-to-docusaurus-3/index.md).

 ![title image reading "Docusaurus: improving Core Web Vitals with fetchpriority"](title-image.png)